OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 To help developers remember the parts they need to put in place for each Controller, we have established a suite of [Controller Conventions](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests/Server/Web/Controllers/ControllerConventionsFixture.cs) that inspect all Controllers created and will not pass unless the required structures and attributes are in place.

-## Header Testing

-Our Assent-based testing approach by default includes HTTP headers.
-While our tests are not specifically concerned with headers, we've chosen to leave these in, scrubbing values as appropriate.
-We may in the future want to remove all of the headers from our tests, and extend [`HeadersFixture`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.IntegrationTests/Server/Web/HeadersFixture.cs) to test all headers.

 # Developing

 ## Creating New ASP.NET Controllers